 That was Saturday afternoons in the mid-summer mind you!!
 During May, August and September, I was never quite as concentrated.
 I was always finding a way to get news of what was happening at Anfield or wherever the Reds were playing.

 Back then, of course, more often than not they would be playing at 3pm on a Saturday afternoon.
-Life, in my formative years, was often found on Radio Two.
-The voices of Renton Laidlaw, Peter Jones and Bryon Butler were the soundtrack of my youth.
+Life, in my formative years, was often found on Radio Two, which was the home of live sport on the BBC in those days (other than cricket on Radio Three!); the voices of Renton Laidlaw, Peter Jones and Bryon Butler were the soundtrack of my youth.

 Through these early and latter weeks of the cricket season, my attentions were definitely divided.
 I can remember the eleven year-old me listening to the second-half of the 1985 Cup Final during the tea-break of an early season school match, receiving the news that the 1989 Cup Final had gone into extra-time as the new batsman came into join me.
 It wasn’t always easy but I generally found a way!